isomerpages/csa-sicw1/pages/Speaker – Mr Scott Jarkoff.md

 ##### **Biography**
 Scott Jarkoff is the Director, Strategic Threat Advisory Group, APJ & EMEA, at CrowdStrike.
-Reporting to Kent Rounds, Vice President Global Threat Intel &Government Sales; and Jason Rivera, Director, Global Strategic Threat Advisory Group, Scott focuses on helping customers operationalize and integrate threat intelligence within their organization’s security strategy, demonstrating the value of CrowdStrike intelligence capabilities.
+Scott focuses on helping customers operationalize and integrate threat intelligence within their organization’s security strategy, demonstrating the value of CrowdStrike intelligence capabilities.
 Scott is based in Tokyo and leads both the APJ and EMEA regions.
 He has over twenty-five years defense-grade cyber security and intelligence experience, serving on a global team entrusted with empowering sales of CrowdStrike threat intelligence and 24/7 managed threat hunting capabilities.

 Prior to joining CrowdStrike, Scott worked at McAfee in Tokyo, Japan as a Senior Security Advisor focusing on evangelizing defense-grade cyber security solutions, with a strong emphasis on the Japanese government and critical infrastructure sectors.
 He also directed and led the introduction of McAfee threat intelligence services in the Japanese market.